vuestorefront/vue-storefront/packages/core/docs/integrations/adyen.md

 ```

 ### Paypal configuration
-Configuration of PayPal is well-described in Adyen's documentation, please use [it](https://docs.adyen.com/payment-methods/paypal/web-drop-in).
+Configuration of PayPal is well-described in Adyen's documentation, use [it](https://docs.adyen.com/payment-methods/paypal/web-drop-in).

 ## API
 `@vsf-enterprise/adyen` exports a useAdyen composable.